Environment

 - Energy conservation: Develop innovative Monodukuri to improve productivity and business competitiveness, and actively promote conventional energy conservation activities

-- Energy creation: Decision made to introduce renewable energy using solar power generation (3 locations)
+- Energy creation: Promoting the introduction of renewable energy using solar power generation.

-Currently in use: 3 (Sakura business parking lot, Fujikura Electronic Components (Thailand) Ltd., Fujikura Conec (THAILAND) LTD.) - Energy Procurement: Procurement of appropriate environmental certificates and renewable energy that meet the requirements of RE100, etc.
+Currently in use: 2 (Fujikura Electronic Components (Thailand) Ltd., Fujikura Conec (THAILAND) LTD.) - Energy Procurement: Procurement of appropriate environmental certificates and renewable energy that meet the requirements of RE100, etc.

 -